 Why Do I Sleep with My Arms Above My Head?

-According to Sleep, the most common reason people sleep with their arms above their heads is to breathe better.
-When people sleep on their backs, they’re more likely to have sleep apnea and other breathing difficulties.
+According to Sleep, most people sleep with their arms above their heads because it makes breathing easier.
+Back sleepers are likelier to have sleep apnea and other respiratory issues.

 Why Not Another Position?

-According to PLOS One, if you have trouble breathing, you may not wake up, but your brain will try to get you to a more convenient position.
+While asleep, the brain is active and keeps track of the body.
+According to PLOS One, you may not awaken if you have trouble breathing, but the brain will try to get you into a better position.

-Muscle movement is limited while you sleep (less so during the non-REM stage of sleep).
-Because of this, raising your arms over your head is faster and simpler than flipping onto your side.
+Muscle movement is limited during sleep (less so during the non-REM stage).
+For this reason, raising the arms over the head is faster than flipping onto your side.

-You can still end up in the starfish position, even if you don’t sleep on your back.
-According to Nature and Science of Sleep, factors that can result in troubled breathing during the night include:
+According to Nature and Science of Sleep, factors that can result in troubled breathing at night include:

-Raising your arms above your head may alleviate respiratory problems for a while.
-However, certain lifestyle changes can worsen the situation, leading to obstructive sleep apnea and other sleep disorders.
+Raising your arms above your head may alleviate respiratory issues temporarily.
+However, certain lifestyle choices can exacerbate the situation, leading to obstructive sleep apnea and other sleep disorders.